partykit/partykit/apps/docs/src/content/docs/guides/handling-binary-messages.md

 }
 ```

-Similarly, we often see the server responding with stringified JSON:
+Similarly, you'll often see the server responding with stringified JSON:

 ```ts
 onConnect(connection: Party.Connection) {